infer-actively/pymdp/README.md

 ## Installation and Usage

-In order to use this code, download the `inferactively` folder into your project folder.
-You can now use all classes and functions via `import inferactively`
+In order to use this code, download the `pymdp` folder into your project folder.
+You can now use all classes and functions via `import pymdp`

 ## Requirements